-For institutions that offer an undergraduate minor or major in sociology.
+For institutions that offer graduate level (MA or PhD) instruction in sociology.

 Approved by the Executive Committee of Anthropology and Sociology Section of the Association of College and Research Libraries (ACRL) on January 11, 2010

 Preface

 This assessment tool may be used by librarians interested in assessing their own collections and services in sociology, by sociology programs, or by appropriate bodies within the American Sociological Association (such as the Departmental Resources Group) and accrediting bodies.
 It presents guidelines for baseline sociology collections and services for all types of libraries in higher education.